Drek282/PsychoStats/README.md

 There was one serious security vulnerability that I am aware of, and that has been fixed.
 Most of the "fixes" were already present in the code, as Stormtrooper was aware of some of the changes to PHP that had, at that time, recently been made, or had been announced.
 Very little had to actually be rewritten, and where rewriting was required the changes were pretty minor.
 There were a few minor changes with regard to mysqli syntax.
 As far as I am aware all the obsolete and deprecated code has been fixed.

-This version of PsychoStats currently supports the following Half-Life and Source mods and games as well as Call of Duty 4, Gun Game and Soldat:
+This version of PsychoStats currently supports the following Half-Life and Source mods and games as well as Call of Duty 4 and Soldat:

 * The Battle Grounds III
 * Counter-Strike